nummacway/gb300-sf2000-tool/README.md

 #### Foldername

 If you select the file called _Foldername_ (there wasn't enough space to fit ".ini" in) at the very end of the file list, you will have a completely different interface.
 Here you can edit general UI settings.
 A few input boxes are locked because changes to them would break (freeze) your device.
-You can find more information [here](https://nummacway.github.io/gb300/#foldernameini).
+You can find more information [here](https://vonmillhausen.github.io/sf2000/#foldernameini).

 - Click _Reload File_ if you made any changes to the file using anyother software.
 - Click _Undo_ to discard all changes made after selecting this file or pressing any of the other buttons.
 - Click _Defaults_ to load the defaults.
 - Click save to save the settings.

 Selecting another file or leaving the _UI Editor_ tab without saving will discard any changes made since you last saved.
-Changing folders does not move but create them upon saving.
+Changing folder names does not rename the folders upon saving but instead creates them (empty).
 You can move the files in Windows Explorer if you want.

 ## Dev Mode